fluxninja/aperture/docs/content/get-started/integrations/flow-control/gateway/nginx.md

 To install the Aperture Lua module, follow these steps:

+:::info

-:::info Refer Refer [Example Dockerfile](#example-dockerfile) to get the steps for installing the Aperture Lua module for Nginx server running on Container.
+Refer [Example Dockerfile](#example-dockerfile) to get the steps for installing the Aperture Lua module for Nginx server running on Container.

 :::

 1. Install the